University of Washington First Year Programs

 Or a FIG with CHEM 142 (many pre-med majors) linked with a sociology course on health disparities or with one of the public health courses – allows you to take a look at different aspects of the medical field.
 You gain exposure to a subject from varying disciplines and areas of knowledge.

 It's very easy to add or drop a FIG from your schedule through MyPlan, the UW's course registration site.
 You will learn how to add and drop during Advising & Orientation.
-Learn more about joining or dropping a FIG here.
+Learn more about how to add or drop a FIG.

 Feel free to continue checking the website, but know that it's a good idea to register for a backup schedule since there is no guarantee that the FIG you want will open up.
 Also, there are a lot of FIGs with similar classes, so make sure you look through all of the FIGs with themes or classes that interest you.
 There are no waiting lists for FIGs.

-Other tips for getting into closed courses can be found here.
+Review tips for getting into closed courses can be found.

 No. FIGs are only offered for autumn quarter, so don't miss out!
 Take advantage of this opportunity!